SSDI Post-Hearing Interrogatories: Responding to Judge's Questions

 Frequently Asked Questions

-TL;DR: After your ALJ hearing, the judge may send interrogatories (written questions) to a medical or vocational expert.
+After your ALJ hearing, the judge may send interrogatories (written questions) to a medical or vocational expert.
 You will receive copies and usually have 30 days to respond with objections or additional evidence.
-Interrogatories signal the judge needs more information before deciding.
+Interrogatories signal the judge needs more information to make a decision.

 You have the right to cross-examine any expert whose opinions are used in your case.
 If you object to the interrogatory responses and request a supplemental hearing, the ALJ should schedule one.
 This is an important due process protection.